S2E/s2e-old/docs/SystemTap.rst

    # the filenames accordingly)
    $ dpkg -i linux-image-2.6.26.8-s2e.deb linux-headers-2.6.26.8-s2e.deb
    # Reboot your QEMU machine, choose your 2.6.26.8-s2e kernel from the
-   # grub menu and login as root
+   # grub menu and login as root.
    $ reboot

-   # Verify that the new version of your kernel rebooted
+   # Verify that the new version of your kernel rebooted.
    $ uname -a

    # Note: If this is a re-install of a kernel package that you have already